PPG walks away from battle to buy Akzo Nobel

-U.S. paints and coatings maker PPG Industries has dropped its attempt to buy Dutch rival Akzo Nobel in a 26.3 billion euro ($29.5 billion) deal, stung by repeated rejections from the company, legal defeats and hostility from Dutch politicians.
+AMSTERDAM U.S. paints and coatings maker PPG Industries (PPG.N) has dropped its attempt to buy Dutch rival Akzo Nobel (AKZO.AS) in a 26.3 billion euro ($29.5 billion) deal, stung by repeated rejections from the company, legal defeats and hostility from Dutch politicians.

 Although it has retained its independence, Akzo must make good on promises it made to appease shareholders unhappy after it refused to enter talks with Pittsburgh-based PPG.